markec12345678/castlekingdoms2027/STYLEGUIDE.md

     print(foo, bar) -- => 1	9
     ```

-  - **Complex**: When you access a complex type you work on a reference to its value
+  - **Complex**: When you access a complex type, you work on a reference to its value.

     + `table`
     + `function`